 So I hustled around the kitchen to see what ingredients I needed and turned out a delicious pasta dish in less than an hour.

 This one is easy and takes very little prep.
 I only made a few changes from Michele Urvater's original recipe because I needed all the ingredients, but the results were satisfactory.

 The recipe called for 2 - 7 ounce cans of tuna packed in water, but I substituted them with some frozen Ahi tuna that I recently purchased at Costco.

-Now of course you can use canned tuna fish or some other firm fish like fresh or frozen swordfish, but I just happen to have some frozen tuna in my freezer.
-Also my panty was out of black olive paste but there was a jar of black kalamata olives that needed to be pitted and chopped.
+Of course, you can use canned tuna or some other firm fish like fresh or frozen swordfish, but I have some frozen tuna in my freezer.
+Also, my pantry was out of black olive paste, but a jar of black kalamata olives needed to be pitted and chopped.

-The next night we followed Michele's suggestion and served the leftovers as pasta salad.
-All I did was add a can of tuna fish, some canned corn that we were serving with my daughter's dinner, and a balsamic vinaigrette.
-Served over some mixed greens, another quick and easy recipe.
+We followed Michele's suggestion the next night and served the leftovers as a pasta salad.
+I added a can of tuna fish, some canned corn that we served with my daughter's dinner, and a balsamic vinaigrette—served over mixed greens, another quick and easy recipe.